TimFins/Software-Projekt/README.md

 ```

 ### Example request for constructing a binary search tree from values
-This could be an example input where the task is create a binary search tree from scratch with the given input `values`.
+This could be an example input where the task is to create a binary search tree from scratch with the given input `values`.

 ```json
 {